 Chair of the Human Resources Committee; member of the Governance and Ethics Committee and the Information Technologies Committee

 Operating Partner, Wynnchurch Capital (Canada) Ltd.

-Chair of the Audit Committee; member of the Executive Committee, the Finance Committee and the Special Committee on Workplace Health and Safety
+Vice Chair of the Board of Directors; chair of the Audit Committee; member of the Executive Committee, the Finance Committee and the Governance and Ethics

 Dean, John Molson School of Business, Concordia University

 Chair of the Information Technologies Committee

 Executive Vice President and Managing Director, Derivatives and Equities, Banque Nationale du Canada